“A”-1

 3.27 Pennsylvania miners: the bitter Rossiter coal strike in Indiana county, southwest Pennsylvania lasted from April 1927 to August 1928.
 Strikers were treated with extreme brutality by mining company police and were subject to a notoriously heavy-handed legal injunction by Judge Jonathan Langham, which prohibited any actions on behalf of the strike and even forbade the singing of hymns in the church situated just opposite the mine.
 Media reports of this injunction brought the strike to national attention and gained the strikers wide-spread sympathy.
 The plight of the strikers was furthered highlighted by the visit of a Congressional committee headed by Senator Robert Wagner in late Feb.
 1928, which sharply questioned the legality of the injunction, although no effective action was taken against it (thanks to Kenneth Sherwood).

-3.29 Carat: Mike Gold (1893-1967) communist writer associated with a number of major left journals, in particular New Masses, which he co-founded in 1926 and then served as chief editor from 1928-1934.
+3.29 Carat: Mike Gold (1893-1967) communist writer associated with a number of major leftist journals, particularly New Masses, which he co-founded in 1926 and then served as chief editor from 1928-1934.
 A proponent of proletariat literature, he wrote perhaps its best-known example, the autobiographical novel, Jews Without Money (1930).
 Born Irwin Granich, Gold grew up on the same street as LZ in the Lower East Side of NYC, which he vividly recalls in his novel.

-3.32 It was also Passover…: 5 April 1928, when LZ attended the performance of St. Matthew Passion, was the first day of Passover.
+3.32 It was also Passover…: 5 April 1928, when LZ attended the performance of St. Matthew Passion, was the second evening of Passover.
+Passover commemorates the Israelites exodus from Egypt and thus freedom from slavery (thanks to Samuel Whitehill).

 4.13 “There are different techniques…: from EP, Antheil and the Treatise on Harmony (1924): “[Henry] Lawes’ work is an example of how the words of a poem may be set, and enhanced by music.
 There are different techniques in poetry; men write to be read, or spoken, or declaimed, or rhapsodized; and quite differently to be sung”; see EP and Music 271 (Ahearn 44).
 See headnote to “A”-7.
 In the earlier printed text of “A”-1, EP is more directly identified in the text as “Atheling,” EP’s pseudonym as a music critic, a selection of which was included in Antheil and the Treatise on Harmony; see Textual Notes.